-Through extensive engagement and Councillor Workshops, Council has identified 386 projects in its Delivery Program, which details a total of \$94 million to be delivered over the four year Council term against a number of funding sources and reserves.
+Through extensive engagement and Councillor Workshops, Council has identified 312 projects in its Delivery Program, which details a total of \$118 million to be delivered over the next four years against a number of funding sources and reserves.
 Council has also established a revenue path for all rates, which are linked to specific expenditure proposals.
 These allocations have been identified in the graph below.

-Some major new proposals, which will result in new infrastructure and activities for the community over the 4 year term include:
+Some major new proposals, which will result in new infrastructure and activities for the community over the next 4 years include:

-- Fairfield Entertainment Centre Fairfield Showground Construction - Endeavour Sports Hub Stage 1 and 2 Construction - Brenan Park Playspace Construction - Cabravale Leisure Centre Health and Wellbeing Seek Grant Funding - Avenel Sports / Exercise Playground Construction
+- Regional Indoor Multicultural and Sporting Complex Fairfield Showground - Construction - Endeavour Sports Hub Stage 1 and 2 Construction - Brenan Park Playspace Construction - Cabravale Leisure Centre Health and Wellbeing Seek Grant Funding - Avenel Sports / Exercise Playground Construction

 As part of these major new proposals, Council was able to secure a total \$54 million worth of WestInvest funding for the Fairfield City community to support the delivery most of these projects.
-WestInvest Program is a State Government initiative to support transformational infrastructure projects across 15 local government areas in Western Sydney (including Fairfield City), focusing on improving liveability and amenities.
+WestInvest Progam is a State Government initiative to support transformational infrastructure projects across 15 local government areas in Western Sydney (including Fairfield City), focusing on imporving liveability and amenities.